 An important aspect of BBS is its coordination through a network of volunteer BBS Regional Organisers.
 The Regional Organisers find and encourage willing volunteers for their squares and provide paper forms as required.
 Since 2003, when online submission of BBS data was introduced, most data have been returned online – see the BBS pages of the main BTO website for details.

 Fieldwork involves up to three visits to each survey square each year.
 The first is to record details of habitat and to establish or re-check the survey route, while the second and third (termed 'early' and 'late') are to count birds.
 A survey route is composed of two roughly parallel lines, each 1 km in length, although for practical reasons routes typically deviate somewhat from the ideal.
 Each of these lines is divided into five sections, making a total of ten 200-m sections, and birds and habitats are recorded within these ten units.
 The two bird-count visits are made about four weeks apart (ideally in early May and early June), ensuring that late-arriving migrants are recorded.
 Volunteers record all the birds they see or hear as they walk along their transect routes.
 Birds are noted in three distance categories (within 25 m, 25–100 m, or more than 100 m on either side of the line, measured at right angles to the transect line), or as in flight.
 Recording birds within distance bands provides a measure of bird detectability in different habitats and thus allows population densities to be estimated more accurately.
 The total numbers of each species, excluding juveniles, are recorded in each 200-m transect section and distance category, as well as the timing of the survey and weather conditions.
+In 2014, the optional recording of the method of detection was included in BBS for the first time, and observers can now record whether they detect each individual bird by sight, by song or by call.
+This information is not currently used to calculate trends, but it is anticipated that it will help further refine the calculation of population densities for some species.

 Survey squares are chosen randomly using a stratified random sampling approach from within 83 sampling regions, which in most cases are the standard BTO regions.
 Survey squares are chosen at random within each region, to a density that varies with the number of BTO members resident there.
 Regions with larger numbers of potential volunteers are thereby allotted a larger number of squares, enabling more birdwatchers to become involved in these areas.
 This does not introduce bias into the results because the analysis takes the regional differences in sampling density into account.